Evolution of coherence and non-classicality under global environmental interaction: Global master equation with time varying parameters

 \section{Global master equation with time varying parameters}

 In this section, we further generalize our global master equation by considering the memory effect of the bath.
 In a practical situation, an environment usually has memory.
 In an experiment, a composite quantum system can be exposed to various kind of noises such as vacuum noise, phase noise, thermal noise as well as a mixture of different kind of noises.
 Different noise models has been proposed in recent years to model solvable approximate master equations \cite{Zyczkowski,Daffer}.
 Correlation dynamics in the Markovian (no memory) regime has been extensively studied \cite{sbindranil}.
 However, in practice, an environment is more likely to be non-Markovian.
-A systematic investigation of the dynamics of quantum coherence and correlation in the presence of non-Markovian noise is an ongoing study.
-Here we use a model studied in Ref. \cite{yu}, where entanglement dynamics was examined in a perturbative model of non-Markovian noise.
-Considering an entangled spin pair subjected to random frequency fluctuations \cite{kubo}, a Gaussian noise model was adopted, which is essentially non-Markovian, and has a well defined Markov limit.
-Following Ref. \cite{yu}, we include this memory dependent noise model to propose a global master equation of the form
+A systematic investigation of the dynamics of quantum coherence and correlation in the presence of non-Markovian noise is an ongoing study \cite{yu,kubo}.
+Here we are going to analyze the time dependent global environmental operation based on a non-markovian model of quantum state diffusion \cite{gisin}.
+For certain cases, the Lindblad type master equation can be constructed from non-linear stochastic Schr\"{o}dinger equation of the form